nimbusproject/nimbusteam/docs/updating-the-website.md

 ## Adding a news post

+> **New to this?** For a copy-and-fill-in walkthrough written for non-technical users,
+> see [New Blog Post Template](new-blog-post-template.md).
+The steps below are the quick
+> reference.

 1. Create a new file in `content/news/` named `YYYY-MM-DD-short-slug.md`
    (e.g. `2026-07-20-see-us-at-pearc26-in-minneapolis.md`).
 The date in the filename should match the `date` in the front matter.